Private housing advice service

-- My landlord lets himself into my property without my permission
+- Your landlord lets himself into your property without any permission

-- My landlord has threatened to throw me out
+- Your landlord has threatened to throw me out

-- My landlord is refusing to do repairs
+- Your landlord is refusing to do repairs

-- My home has gas appliances which may be dangerous
+- Your home has gas appliances which may be dangerous

-- I cannot get Housing Benefit or other benefits
+- You cannot get Housing Benefit or other benefits

 - Housing Benefit does not pay the full rent